benjaminisi/keyprx/README.md

 Required software includes git, Java 8, and docker.
 Dependencies will be downloaded by the build.

+IP ports 8087 and 5432 (postgres) need to be available on the host.

 Clone the github...benjaminisi/keyprx (or download zip) 0and cd into the checkout directory
 ```bash
 git clone https://github.com/benjaminisi/keyprx.git